otrv4/libgoldilocks/README.md

-The library additionally supports two cryptosystems defined by the Crypto Forum Research Group (CFRG): the X448/X25519 Diffie-Hellman functions, and the EdDSA signature scheme.
-Future versions might support additional operations on these curves, such as precomputed signature verification or conversion of Ed25519 keys to Curve25519 keys.
-(Or they might not.
-We'll see.)
+The library additionally supports two cryptosystems defined by the Crypto Forum Research Group (CFRG): the X448/X25519 Diffie-Hellman functions (RFC 7748), and the EdDSA signature scheme (RFC 8032).
+Future versions might support additional operations on these curves, such as precomputed signature verification.

 ## Symmetric crypto and hashing